Department of Health

 Timing of the sign-on bonus payment

-• The second $2500 will be paid after you complete 2 full years of continuous employment with your eligible health service.
-This is calculated from your graduate program start date at a minimum of 0.8 FTE or pro rata equivalent.
+• The second $2,500 will be paid after you complete 2 full years of continuous employment with your eligible health service.
+This is calculated from your start date as a graduate nurse or midwife.
+You will receive a new invitation email to claim in the first available claims period after your two years is complete.

 Eligibility criteria